igraph/rigraph_revdep_checks/problems.md

 ```
 checking package dependencies ...
 ERROR
-Package suggested but not available: ‘BRugs’
+Package suggested but not available: âBRugsâ

 The suggested packages are required for a complete check.
 Checking can be attempted without them by setting the environment
 variable _R_CHECK_FORCE_SUGGESTS_ to a false value.

-See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+See section âThe DESCRIPTION fileâ in the âWriting R Extensionsâ
 manual.
 Status: 1 ERROR
 ```